CitrineInformatics/learn-citrination/README.md

 ## API Key
 You will need a valid Citrination Client API key set in your environment variables:
-1. [Create an account](https://citrination.com/users/sign_up) on Citrination (if you don't already have one)
+1. [Create an account](https://citrination.com/users/sign_up) on Citrination (if you don't already have one).
-2. Go to your [account page](https://citrination.com/users/edit) and look for "API Key"
+2. Go to your [account page](https://citrination.com/users/edit) and look for "API Key."
 3. Add the key to your environment.
     * On MacOS, open your `.bash_profile` and add the line
     ```